mtxmln-devs/Cybersecurity_Educational_Website/README.md

 Open the Website
-Double-click index.html to open in your default browser Or right-click and select "Open with" your preferred browser Method 2: Local Server Setup (Recommended)
+Double-click index.html to open in your default browser Or right-click and select "Open with" your preferred browser

+METHOD 2: Local Server Setup (Recommended)
 Clone the Repository
 bash
 git clone https://github.com/mtxmln-devs/Cybersecurity-Educational-Website.git